 Neutral Positive Negative

 Target group / area

 Race and ethnicity (including Gypsies and Travellers; migrant workers, asylum seekers etc.) The proposal should have no immediate impact on the basis of ethnicity.
-People who have English as an additional language may have less awareness and Changing residence more frequently may lead to more changes in schools which may lead to more transport implications.
-A lack of established support
+People who have English as an additional language may have less awareness and understanding of both transport and admission to school policies and therefore increased potential for school placement to have unforeseen transport implications for parents.
+Changing residence more frequently may lead to more changes in schools which may lead to more transport implications.
+A lack of established support network for newly arrived families in particular.
+Children from Traveller sites may be affected by this proposal due to the geographic position of some sites.
+Young people from ethnic